mudalia2/DataSim/README.md

 ### gui.py

 This file contains code for the GUI side.
-I have used Tkinter to implement the GUI itself, while using matplotlib to chart the values.
-The uSB communication is handled using the serial library.
+I have used [Tkinter](https://wiki.python.org/moin/TkInter) to implement the GUI itself, while using [matplotlib](https://matplotlib.org/) to chart the values.
+The USB communication is handled using the [serial](https://pythonhosted.org/pyserial/) library.

 ### teensycode.cpp